 How, when, and where did human life arise, how have environmental conditions and social institutions shaped human society, what is the role of learned versus innate behavior, and how are humans adapting to rapidly changing contexts?
 These, among many, are the sorts of questions anthropologists ask.
 Anthropology, the appreciation of and commitment to understanding all aspects of human diversity past and present, is devoted to the proposition that the diversity among humankind is comprehensible and enriching.
 In today’s global era, Anthropology is increasingly relevant as we seek to explore and explain differences and similarities among the world's cultures.
 Research, teaching, and service are the foundations of anthropology at Washington University.

-The Department of Anthropology at Washington University is comprised of world class scholars whose research interests represent three subfields of the discipline: sociocultural anthropology (including linguistics), archaeology, and physical anthropology.
+The Department of Anthropology at Washington University is comprised of world class scholars whose research interests represent three subfields of the discipline: sociocultural anthropology (including linguistics), archaeology, and biological anthropology.
 Our scholars work around the globe and study topics ranging from skeletal biology to today's most pressing social issues.
 Faculty bring field-changing research home to the classroom every day.
 Priscilla Song, PhD conducts ethnographic research on the urban Chinese health care system, Gayle Fritz, PhD studies the processes of plant domestication and sequences leading to the development of agricultural systems, and EA Quinn, PhD measures metabolic hormones, growth factors, and immunoproteins in human milk to better understand how it contributes to human developmental plasticity.
 Students are also passionately engaged in important research, whether studying the religious and economic structures as complex hunter-gatherers transition to a heavier reliance on domesticated food production (Edward Henry, PhD candidate), navigating the moral dilemnas around decisions about abortions in present-day urban Mexico (Elyse Singer, PhD candidate), studying the mechanisms and outcomes of hybridization through baboons in Zambia (Kenneth Chiou, PhD candidate), or pursuing Senior Honors Theses research on diverse topics ranging from Navajo reproductive health to the alternative food movement.